theofiette/Minishell/README.md

 ### Collaboration

 This project was developed collaboratively by :
--Theo Fiette - tfiette
+- Theo Fiette / tfiette
--Alyssia Galleze - agalleze
+- Alyssia Galleze / agalleze

 ### Educational Context